lauraponceorozco/CAMPII_BigExercise/README.md

 4. Implement fix: Channel-Shuffling Augmentation. reevaluate.
 We want to see the False Positive Volume (FPvol) return to Baseline levels.

 Summary table for the baseline, corrupted and fixed cases, parameters:
-1.Dice Similarity Coefficient (DSC): It measures the overlap between the model's predicted tumor mask and the ground-truth mask provided in the dataset.
-Report this for three overlapping regions: Whole Tumor (WT), Tumor Core (TC), and Enhancing Tumor (ET).
+1.Dice Similarity Coefficient (DSC): It measures the overlap between the model's predicted tumor mask and the ground-truth mask provided in the dataset. .
 A high-quality baseline for BraTS usually shows a DSC between 0.65 and 0.90.

 2.False Positive Volume (FPvol):  This is the total volume (measured in mL or mm3) of voxels the model incorrectly labeled as tumor when they were actually healthy tissue.
 In the clean baseline, this should be low, as the model should not see tumors in healthy brain fluid (CSF).